 On the threshold, Emily told herself: you can become the version of you that’s needed, send another letter, take one more step forward.
-She took it, and closed her front door quietly behind her, for the sake of neighbours who’d never noticed her.
+She took it, and closed her front door quietly behind her, for the sake of neighbors who’d never noticed her.
 Once again, the street smelled of last night but the sky was pink with possibility.
-Passing across the square, she recognised, from identical mornings, another early riser.
+Passing across the square, she recognized, from identical mornings, another early riser.
 He didn’t see her smile, was too busy examining the inside of his frown.

 There is always tomorrow, she thought.
 She was right on time for the park, and ready for the dog walker’s half-hearted salute, which might really be no more than a shaking of the leash.
 She threw her first ever greeting, but it fell short.
 The walker didn’t turn to pick it up, didn’t wait to see what might happen next.
 But a word had been spoken, and that was better than yesterday.

 I am 79 and I am a theatre director and writer.
-And I have written lots of stuff – too much really – and published about 15-20 novels from The Fourth of June (1962), a scurrilous book about Eton, to Return to the Hundred Acre Wood (2009) an authorised sequel to the Winnie-the-Pooh books.
+And I have written lots of stuff – too much really – and published about 15-20 novels from The Fourth of June (1962), a scurrilous book about Eton, to Return to the Hundred Acre Wood (2009) an authorized sequel to the Winnie-the-Pooh books.

-I have 4 children, a QC, a novelist, a psychotherapist and a theatrical producer.
+I have 4 children, a QC, a novelist, a psychotherapist, and a theatrical producer.
 They are amazing.
 I have also written a number of musicals, one of which was started in 1955 and is still awaiting a full production

 I don’t know where the idea for Protected Housing came from but with just a few hours to go before the deadline I thought I ought to do something and this is what emerged.
 It’s not like anything I have written before and although it would benefit from a second draft I like its poignant atmosphere.